abetusk/iao/like-go-up/README.md

 The current ecosystem of social media incentivizes behavior for content creators to focus on attention metrics for fan engagement.
-Content creators that want to create a livelyhood from their work must keep producing engaging content to get ad revenue, sponsorships and to drive fans to subscription services.
+Content creators that want to create a livelihood from their work must keep producing engaging content to get ad revenue, sponsorships and to drive fans to subscription services.

 There is a pressure for well researched, measured and fair critiques of social trends to be